 If you have a Facebook Business Page, you’ve taken an important step in helping to increase the reach of your business.
 But with more than 2 billion active monthly users on Facebook, why not take it a step further?

 Using Facebook Ads is an excellent way to increase your reach, drive traffic to your website, attract new customers, and, above all, generate more leads and sales.
-In fact, 3 million businesses use Facebook as part of their marketing campaigns.
+In fact, 3 million businesses use Facebook as part of their marketing campaigns, from local businesses to international conglomerates.

 But how do you go about creating a successful Facebook Ad campaign that makes sense for your business?